 If you want to be a wildly successful investor, you'll need to invest in wildly successful companies.
 (Or mutual funds, or apartment buildings, etc.) But zeroing in on the most promising companies is easier said than done.
-A favorite method of mine: Build a list of wonderful companies, then watch for their stocks to fall to compelling levels.
+Here's a favorite method of mine: Build a list of wonderful companies, and then watch for their stocks to fall to compelling prices.

 To help you determine whether the company you're looking at is a first-class operation you'd be proud to have in your portfolio, here are five hallmarks of great companies: